 You can’t do everything.
 It’s a hard reality to accept sometimes, but it’s true.
 But have you ever looked back at a day (or a week or a year) and thought, “Why did I spend so much time weeding the garden when I don’t even really care about my yard?”
 If we don’t spend some time really nailing down our priorities, we can spend way too much time on things we don’t actually care about, to the detriment of our actual passions.

 One way to think about organizing your priorities is to use the Eisenhower Box.
-Famously used by President Eisenhower, the matrix allows you to organize things you need or want to do based not only on how important they are, but on how urgent they are.
+Famously used by President Eisenhower, the matrix allows you to organize things you need or want to do based not only on how important they are but on how urgent they are.

-Prioritizing naturally leads into planning.
+Prioritizing naturally leads to planning.
 It’s one thing to decide which tasks, which goals, which activities matter to you.
 It’s another to actually do them.
 Whether it’s meal planning, budgeting, or the super popular bullet journal method, taking the time to plan ahead can save you a lot of stress and chaos later.
 It can also be downright therapeutic.

 If you’re the type of person who doesn’t like a lot of structure, planning a little bit can still be helpful.
 You can build flexibility and downtime into your plan.
 By doing this, you can be sure that time will not be interrupted due to remembering a chore or errand that must be completed.